 Entry and Exit Requirements:

-- Review and follow the travel recommendations of the CDC for the United Kingdom as well as International Travel
+- Review and follow the travel recommendations of the CDC for International Travel

 - Monitor appropriate websites for updates and information about COVID or other emergencies before departing and while in the destination country.
 The U.S. Embassy for the United Kingdom provides updates that can be found on their website

 Students will stay at hotels.
 Breakfast is built into the program cost.
 Students will purchase other meals out-of-pocket while abroad unless stated otherwise on the itinerary.
 Students are encouraged to try the local foods.

 * estimated total cost of participation, actual amount depends on type of housing accommodation selected, actual airfare purchase price, personal spending habits, and other factors